New Zealand horse racing

 Held on the final Saturday of New Zealand Cup week, the race – which is ran over 3,200m – might have rescinded to group 3 status, but it is still the most popular race in the country.

-New Zealand regulated bookmakers
+New Zealand horse racing bookmakers

 Much like their neighbours across the Tasman, New Zealanders have a multitude of options when it comes to punting on the ponies.